Adam Chicksen: Bradford City

 At the start of the 2018–19 season, Chicksen started the season when he became first team regular for the side, playing in the midfield position before returning to the left–back position.
 During a 2–0 loss against Barnsley on 11 August 2018, he suffered a head wound, but was quickly fit.
 However, Chicksen suffered a leg injury that kept him out for two months.
-It wasn't until on 3 November 2018 when Chicksen made his return to the starting line-up against Portsmouth, but was sent–off in the 83rd minute for a second bookable offence, in a 1–0 loss.
+On 3 November 2018 Chicksen returned to the starting line-up against Portsmouth, but was sent–off in the 83rd minute for a second bookable offence, in a 1–0 loss.
 Since returning from a one match suspension, he received regular playing time for the next two months.
 During this run, Chicksen helped the club keep two clean sheets in a row on two separate occasions; which the first one came between 15 December 2018 and 22 December 2018 and the second one came on between 29 December 2018 and 1 January 2019.
 In a follow–up match against Barnsley, he was sent–off in the 89th minute for a foul on Jacob Brown, in a 3–0 loss and served a two match suspension as a result.
 After serving a two match suspension, Chicksen continued to fight for his first team place in the left–back position, alongside Calum Woods and Connor Wood.
 However, he lost his first team place later in the season, due to being dropped from the squad and his own injury concerns; Bradford City was relegated to League Two.
 At the end of the 2018–19 season, Chicksen went on to make thirty–three appearances in all competitions.